void

 [III.3] „Hlavně se krade u Červeného kříže,“ s velkou zlostí prohlásil kuchař Jurajda. „Měl jsem v Brucku známého kuchaře, který vařil pro sestřičky v baráku, a ten mně říkal, jak představená těch sestřiček a vrchní ošetřovatelky posílají domů celé bedny malaga a čokolády.
 To nese sama sebou příležitost, to je sebeurčení člověka.

 Index Back Forward III.
-The famous thrashing Hovudpersonen
+The Illustrious Thrashing Hovudpersonen

-3. From Hatvan to the borders of Galicia
+3. From Hatvan to the Borders of Galicia